 In 1974 Humphrey joined Coventry University and ran courses in Ecology and Environmental Science until his retirement from full-time teaching in 2002.

 Humphrey became involved in the Woolhope Dome after purchasing a local woodland for conservation management in 1999.
-This was bequeathed to Mark O'Brien and Elizabeth Vice who continue to manage the woodland and associated Wood Pasture to maximise conservation value.
+This was bequeathed to Mark O’Brien and Elizabeth Vice.
+Mark continues to manage the woodland and associated Wood Pasture to maximise conservation value.

-The trustees (Dr Mark Bateman, Dr James Bennett and Ian Tanner) continue to run and manage Woolhope Dome Environmental Trust (WDET) in Humphrey's name and seek to promote environmental works with a focus on, but not exclusively, within the Woolhope Dome area with the following aims:
+The trustees (Dr James Bennett, Robert Hall, Ian Tanner and Dr Frank Warwick) continue to run and manage Woolhope Dome Environmental Trust (WDET) in Humphrey’s name and seek to promote environmental works with a focus on, but not exclusively, within the Woolhope Dome area with the following aims:

 The Trust disburses small grants on an annual basis (generally up to £5000 each) to meet these objectives.